d4g10ur0s/CryptoMidPricePrediction/README.md

+# BE CAREFUL !
+THIS SCRIPT MAKES AUTOMATED ORDERS , PLEASE REMOVE CODE CONCERNING THIS FUNCTIONALITY

 - This set of scripts takes data from binance for XRP/USDT pair .
 - You must provide binance authentication keys , check the binance_auth.py module .
 - You may change the pair .